 - developing communications, marketing and social media strategies

 - facilitating diversity initiatives

-Fellows work from mid-August to mid-May, providing 25 hours per week of service to their organizations over the course of the Fellowship.
+One-year fellows work from mid-August to mid-May, providing 25 hours per week of service to their organizations over the course of the Fellowship.
 Two-year fellows provide 10 hours per week of service to their organizations over the course of the Fellowship.
 All fellowships begin in mid-August.

 Support for Sites